Corporate Social Responsibility

 Environmental

-We are committed to operate our business in an environmentally and socially responsible manner.
-The Board has overall responsibility for the long term sustainability and environmental, social and governance strategies which support growth and enhance value for the business and our stakeholders, as well as contribution to the environment and the community growing.
-To achieve this, we strive to comply with all applicable rules and regulations with our best efforts in shipping operation as well as in our daily working environment to minimize any adverse impact to the environment.
+The Board has overall responsibility for the long term sustainability and environmental, social and governance strategies which support growth and enhance value for the business and its stakeholders, as well as contribution to the environment and the community growing.

 We support the IMO's targets as our short term and long term targets of decarbonization.